Asian Games 2018: 8 Lessons Learned

 be gone in a split second.

-Those medalists, be it gold, silver, and bronze were the results from years of training.
+Those medalists, be it gold, silver, and bronze were the results of years of training.

 They sacrificed a lot.